emmacadavra/learn-hiragana/README.md

 The answers array is re-declared by calling the shuffle(array) function (detailed below), and the phonetics of the resulting shuffled array are then inserted into the answer buttons on the webpage.

-The question that is being displayed is then spliced from the avaiable questions array to avoid being repeated in a single instance of the game, and "acceptingAnswers" is set to "true", allowing the user to play.
+The question that is being displayed is then spliced from the available questions array to avoid being repeated in a single instance of the game, and "acceptingAnswers" is set to "true", allowing the user to play.

 ##### shuffle(array)